-World War II was a truly a global experience, affecting almost every aspect of life.
+World War II was truly a global experience, affecting almost every aspect of life.
 From rationing to deplorable internment camps, Americans at home did not escape the war’s global grasp.
-To help boost morale (and raise funds, in form of war bonds), animation played a major role in the effort.
+To help boost morale (and raise funds, in the form of war bonds), animation played a major role in the effort.
 Heroes from Superman to Popeye offered escapism and encouragement as their stories turned toward the times of war.

 Bugs Bunny, Daffy Duck and the Merrie Melodies/Loony Tunes* gang joined in the parade with clips ranging from ridiculing the enemy with satire and absurd (some might say offensive) illustrations of Axis leaders and citizens to depicting key characters antagonizing and overcoming the enemy. *Merrie Melodies was the Looney Tunes answer to Walt Disney’s Silly Symphonies and featured music from other Warner Brothers films.